 The FCC’s last-minute reversal on the one-to-one consent rule may feel like a reprieve, but it’s not a free pass.
 If anything, it’s a reminder that regulatory scrutiny is intensifying, and lead generation practices are under the microscope.

-The 2025 TCPA updates make one thing clear: text message revocation is the new battleground for compliance.
+The 2025 and 2026 TCPA updates make one thing clear: text message revocation is the new battleground for compliance.
 Businesses must be prepared to recognize, process, and honor opt-outs quickly, accurately, and across every channel.
 Implementing up-to-date revocation processes is mandatory, but a modern infrastructure of compliance starts before the first call or text is even sent.

 And while the regulatory environment continues to shift, one thing hasn’t changed: compliance is a competitive advantage.
 Companies that embrace it, invest in scalable tools like TrustedForm Verify, and build consumer-first practices into every stage of the lead journey will be the ones that earn trust, and grow because of it.